sfnemis/portainer-caddy-with-cloudflared-dns/README.md

-docker-compose file for Auto Portainer and Caddy Server installation
+docker-compose for Portainer Enterprise Edition with Caddy and Caddy Cloudflared Dns for Let's Encrypt ACME plugin.